4 Step CRO Blueprint for Increasing your Revenue in 2018.

 For clients’ sites, we always test every change.
 We never make a change to a website without running a split-test that proves better conversion rates first.
 We use data to make decisions, not intuition.

 Our reporting at CROguy/Convertica always uses raw data from split-tests to allow us to see what the conversion rates were right down to the device level.
-Here is an example:
+Here is a conversion rate optimization diagram example:

 Tip #2: Pull the raw data from split-tests.